A martingale approach to noncommutative stochastic calculus: Introduction

-The main thing setting Theorem \ref{thm.NCIF} apart from other noncommutative analogues of It\^{o}'s formula is that the objects in our formula are truly computed by doing (stochastic) calculus.
-Specifically, one must compute the first and second derivatives of $F$ and the quadratic variation $\into \Lambda(t)[dX(t), dX(t)]$.
-In contrast, other noncommutative It\^{o} formulas in the literature -- e.g.\ Propositions 4.3.2 and 4.3.4 in \cite{BS1998}, Theorem 9 in \cite{Anshelevich2002}, the equation following Corollary 4.9 in \cite{DS2018}, and Theorems 3.4.4 and 4.3.4 in \cite{NikitopoulosIto} -- are stated in terms of combinatorial objects like Voiculescu's free difference quotients or analytic objects like multiple operator integrals.
-Though these objects do appear in derivative formulas for functional calculus and related maps, the aforementioned It\^{o} formulas do not explicitly use this fact because they are proved by induction and/or polynomial approximation arguments.
-In other words, they do not make obvious contact with the classical It\^{o} formula, which is proved using Taylor's theorem.
-In fact, all those versions of It\^{o}'s formula are special cases of our Theorem \ref{thm.NCIF} -- which is indeed proved using Taylor's theorem!
+This result is the special case of Theorem \ref{thm.NCIFtimedep} explained at the end of Example \ref{ex.timedepIF}.
+The main thing setting Theorem \ref{thm.NCIF} apart from existing noncommutative analogs of It\^{o}'s formula is that the objects in our formula are truly computed by doing (stochastic) \textit{calculus}.
+Specifically, one must compute the first and second derivatives of $F$ and quadratic variation integrals $\into \Lambda(t)[\d X(t), \d X(t)]$ of $X$.
+Other noncommutative It\^{o} formulas in the literature---e.g., \cite[Props.\ 4.3.2 \& 4.3.4]{BS1998}, \cite[Thm.\ 9]{Anshelevich2002}, the equation following \cite[Cor.\ 4.9]{DS2018}, and \cite[Thms.\ 3.4.4 \& 4.3.4]{NikitopoulosIto}---are stated in terms of combinatorial objects like Voiculescu's free difference \ quotients or analytic objects like multiple operator integrals.
+Though these objects do appear in the relevant derivative formulas, the aforementioned It\^{o} formulas do not explicitly use this fact because they are proven by induction and/or polynomial approximation arguments, not via Taylor's theorem as in the classical case.
+In contrast, we do use Taylor's theorem to prove our formula (Theorem \ref{thm.NCIF}).